qodeinvestments/Swan-Documentation/Systems/BankNifty Calendar Spreads/readme.md

 - Longer term contract with strike closest to a certain percentage of the shorter term contract was selected.
 - This Percentage ranged from 25% to 200%.
 - Performed for all combinations of calendar spreads.

+### 9. Contract Filter:
+- Backtest was performed again with a contract filter >=1000.

 ## Position Sizing:
 - Number of Shares.